matematiflo/CompAssistedMath2023/Lean/Students_projects.md/karl_and_leon.md

 **Authors:** Leon Burgard, Karl Schamel, Seminar: Computer assisted mathematics by Florent Schaffhauser, Summer Semester 2023

-The last world of the Natural Number Game is about inequalities, so in the first levels you only get to know a little bit how the ≤ sign is implemented in lean and to get used with it.
+The last world of the Natural Number Game is about inequalities, so in the first levels you get to know a little bit how the ≤ sign is implemented in lean and to get used with it.
 The main goal in this World is to proof that for all naturals a and b, a &lt b⟺succ(a)≤b.

 ## Level 1